-1. The application has been assessed against adopted Development Plan policies and any other material considerations.
-As the application is acceptable there was no need for any negotiations as advocated within the National Planning Policy Framework paragraphs 186-187.
+1. The proposed development is judged to be of suitable design and meets the tests of sustainability in planning.
+There are not judged to be any adverse implications for neighbours or wider public amenity and street scene.
+As the application was considered acceptable there was no need for any negotiation or amendment as would otherwise be advocated within the National Planning Policy Framework paragraphs 186-187.